EwyBoy/OreTweaker/.github/wiki/configuring/custom.md

 ![img](https://i.imgur.com/gSVrmpi.png)

 The example below will add multiple ore blocks generating around the **The End** platform.
 Uses a biome filter cause air blocks are found everywhere.

+_You can have several different types of ores in the same file, so you don't need to create new file per ore you want to tweak.
+You can organize it however you like_
 ```json
 {
   "oreConfig": [